Visser frames for sublogics of $\mathbf{IL}$: Introduction

-Visser~\cite{Vis88} introduced and investigated the notion of simplified Veltman frames.
-A \textit{simplified $\IL$-frame} is a triple $(W, R, S)$ where $(W, R)$ satisfies the same condition as in the definition of Veltman frames and $S$ is a transitive and reflexive binary relation on $W$ satisfying the condition ($\dagger$'): $R \subseteq S$.
-A \textit{simplified $\CL$-frame} is obtained by removing the condition ($\dagger$') from the definition of a simplified $\IL$-frame.
-Then, Visser~\cite{Vis88} proved that $\IL$ is sound and complete with respect to the class of all simplified $\IL$-frames.
-On the other hand, unlike the case of Veltman frames, Visser~\cite{Vis97} proved that $\IL$ does not have finite model property with respect to simplified $\IL$-frames.
-Ignatiev~\cite{Ign91} proved that $\CL$ is sound and complete with respect to the class of all simplified $\CL$-frames\footnote{ Ignatiev actually proved a stronger result that $\CL$ is sound and complete with respect to the class of all simplified $\CL$-frames where $S$ is symmetric. }.
-Then, he proposed the following problem. \begin{prob}[Ignatiev~\cite{Ign91}] Does the logic $\CL$ have finite model property with respect to simplified $\CL$-frames? \end{prob}
+Visser~\cite{Vis88} introduced and investigated the notion of Visser frames, which are also called simplified Veltman frames.
+An \textit{$\IL$-Visser frame} is a triple $(W, R, S)$ where $(W, R)$ satisfies the same condition as in the definition of Veltman frames and $S$ is a transitive and reflexive binary relation on $W$ satisfying the condition ($\dagger$'): $R \subseteq S$.
+A \textit{$\CL$-Visser frame} is obtained by removing the condition ($\dagger$') from the definition of an $\IL$-Visser frame.
+Then, Visser~\cite{Vis88} proved that $\IL$ is sound and complete with respect to the class of all $\IL$-Visser frames.
+On the other hand, unlike the case of Veltman frames, Visser~\cite{Vis97} proved that $\IL$ does not have finite frame property with respect to $\IL$-Visser frames.
+Ignatiev~\cite{Ign91} proved that the modal completeness theorem of $\CL$, that is, $\CL$ is sound and complete with respect to the class of all $\CL$-Visser frames\footnote{Ignatiev actually proved a stronger result that $\CL$ is sound and complete with respect to the class of all $\CL$-Visser frames where $S$ is symmetric.}.
+Then, he proposed the following problem. \begin{prob}[Ignatiev~{\cite[p.~33]{Ign91}}] Does the logic $\CL$ have finite frame property with respect to $\CL$-Visser frames? \end{prob}

+By using the modal completeness of $\CL$ with respect to Visser frames, Ignatiev also proved the arithmetical completeness of $\CL$.